 The WildLIFE blog was founded by Cornell veterinary students Isabel Jimenez, Zachary Dvornicky-Raymond, and Sarah Balik (Class of 2019), as a student-focused resource to highlight the experiences and opportunities in wildlife medicine available at and through the College of Veterinary Medicine.
 The blog seeks to provide prospective Cornell applicants with an overview of wildlife medicine in the curriculum at the College, and to emphasize to the wide array of extracurricular opportunities available to Cornell vet students – including the alumni-funded Expanding Horizons international program, Engaged Cornell, the Janet L. Swanson Wildlife Health Center, the Animal Health Diagnostic Center, and more.

 Loren graduated with a B.S. in Biology and minors in English and Ethics from Northeastern University.
-She is interested in zoo, exotic, and wildlife medicine and hopes to one day contribute to the conservation of endangered species as a zoo veterinarian.
+She is interested in zoo, exotic, and wildlife medicine and hopes to one day contribute to the conservation of endangered species as a zoo or wildlife veterinarian.
+She is a technician at the Wildlife Hospital and enjoys working with wild animals of all kinds.
 Loren is working for WildLIFE to get involved and contribute to the Cornell community as well as to further her interest in wildlife and related areas.

 Isabel Jimenez ’19